 The application process is initiated by the client’s medical provider.
 All questions on the application must be completed, required documents much be attached, and the form must be signed by the client’s medical provider applying for this assistance.
 Applications are reviewed by a clinical review team to ensure client is accessing the correct medication.

-Must be ADAP eligible
+- Must be VA MAP eligible

 - At least 6 months undetectable HIV viral load

 - By provider report, client has chronic Hepatitis C infection with at least one positive HCV RNA quantitative assay within the last 6 months.

 - On stable antiretroviral (ARV) therapy regimen for at least 6 months (by provider report)